spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-b2b-contracts-feature.md

 {% info_block warningBox "Verification" %}

-Log in to the Back Office.
-Make sure there is the **Merchant Relations** navigation menu item under the **Marketplace** menu item.
+Log into the Back Office.
+Make sure there is a **Marketplace**>**Merchant Relations** navigation menu item.

 {% endinfo_block %}

 ## Install feature frontend

-Follow these steps to install feature frontend
+Take the following steps to install the feature frontend.

 ### Prerequisites